 There’s something warm and authentic and non-CGI about these stamps.
 They remind me of the books I had as a child.

 Australia Post dipped its toe into the lava flows of Mustafar with a few of its Special Event Souvenir (SES) Sheets.
 These are often breathlessly referred to in the mainstream media as stamp issues (“Australia releases Star Wars stamps!”) and AP is happy to play along.
 But while the borders and the tabs next to the stamps might depict Star Wars themes, the actual stamps are a definitive generic design.
-As can be seen from the illustration, the farce is strong with this one.
+The farce is strong with this one.
 But what do you expect from the Dark Side?

 But the reason for this entire post is that the UK’s Royal Mail has just whipped out its Darth Maul double-bladed lightsaber and slaughtered everyone with its stunning addition to the Star Wars stamp canon.
 It features nine classic characters from Episodes I to VI, and three new characters from the next installment, Star Wars: The Force Awakens, out in December.
 Look at these beauties.